jeannie2/collage-text-generator/README.md

 ## Technologies

-This project was made using SvelteKit and TypeScript.
+This project was made using SvelteKit (TypeScript) and html2canvas.

 ## How to use